Mahir29Flame/Banglish-Dictionary/README.md

 - Click **"Browse All"** tab to see the full list.
 - **Enter** to search or add a word.
 - **Ctrl+C** or click **Quit** to exit.

+# Creator

+Made by 'Mahir29Flame' 💝

+Please star the repo if you find it useful :)